freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-1.english.md

 ## Description
 <section id='description'>

 Welcome to the dashboard project!
-You will be using the JavaScript data visualization library, `D3`, for this project.
+You will be using the JavaScript data visualization library, `D3`, for this project to build a visualization of your social media followers.

-Start by making the bare bones of an HTML document.
-Add `<!DOCTYPE html>` at the top of the file to tell the browser what type of document it's reading.
+Start by adding the `<!DOCTYPE html>` declaration at the top of the file to tell the browser what type of document it's reading.
 </section>

 ## Instructions